Stewed prunes are healthy and delicious. Even if you don’t need constipation relief, you will love the taste!

 You can eat them on their own as a healthy dessert.
 Or spoon them on top of plain Greek yogurt for a filling, healthy breakfast or snack.

-Stewed prunes are delicious when served warm, but they can also be eaten cold, after being refrigerated overnight (or longer).
+They are delicious when served warm, but you can also eat them cold, after being refrigerated overnight (or longer).
 They do keep well in the fridge, in an airtight container, for 4-5 days.

 Other fruit stews that you might like